E. B. Hershberg Award For Important Discoveries In Medicinally Active Substances

 Sponsored by Merck Research Laboratories

-As Maryanoff approached retirement from J&J, he joined Scripps Research Institute in California as a visiting investigator, where he collaborates with M. Reza Ghadiri on research involving self-assembling molecular systems, protein-lipid interactions, and modulators of epigenetic pathways.
-After his retirement in 2010, he also took on roles at the Pennsylvania Drug Discovery Institute and at the Institute for Hepatitis & Virus Research.
+Not only has Wexler made major contributions to the treatment of cardiovascular disease, but her highly cited research has progressed other areas of drug discovery.
+Wexler’s pioneering research in both angiotensin II antagonists and Factor Xa inhibitors has “stimulated a worldwide effort to design and synthesize new drugs directed at these targets, and also led to new scientific findings, which in some cases have been broadly applicable to other programs and targets,” says her BMS colleague Joel Barrish.

-In addition to expanding the panoply of potential treatments for serious disorders, Maryanoff has been a tireless contributor to the wider chemistry community.
-He currently serves as an associate editor for ACS Medicinal Chemistry Letters and has sat on the editorial boards of more than a dozen journals.
+Wexler says those successes have been a team effort.
+“I have been privileged to work with and mentor many incredibly talented scientists,” she adds.

-Maryanoff will present the award address before the ACS Division of Medicinal Chemistry.
+Wexler will present her award address before the Division of Medicinal Chemistry.

 Join the conversation